jeromezero/panic/drafts/09/09-panic.md

 But Kevin didn't have a group of rowdy college friends.
-He had friends that studied together and played video games together and ate pizza pockets and sometimes stayed up late playing boardgames.
+He had friends that studied together and played video games together and ate pizza pockets and sometimes stayed up late playing board games.

 And they all looked at him like he'd lost his mind when he talked about heading down to Matamoros for Spring Break.